peterhinch/micropython-msgpack/README.md

 combination of ease of use, extensibility, and packing performance makes it worth considering in any application where data volume is an issue.

-This MicroPython implementation has usage identical to that of the `ujson`
+This MicroPython implementation has usage identical to that of the `json`
 library:
 ```python
 import umsgpack